“The future belongs to those who see possibilities before they become reality.”

 Our bodies are designed with a set of automatic responses to deal with stress during stress body activates this response.
 This system is very effective for the short term responses we need during immediate danger.
 Unfortunately those who Experiences stress for long periods of time, it does not get chance to “turn off,” body keep this system activated.
 This reaction is called the “Generalized Stress Response” and consists of the following physiological response –

-– Increased cholesterol and fatty acids in blood for energy production systems1
+– Increased cholesterol and fatty acids in blood for energy production systems

 – Increased stomach acid